heroku/buildpacks-jvm/buildpacks/maven/README.md

 Allows overriding the Java options for the Maven process during build.
 The default Java options are `-Xmx1024m`.
 #### `HEROKU_BUILDPACK_DEBUG`
 If set, the buildpack will emit debug log messages.
+#### `MAVEN_DOWNLOAD_MIRROR`
+If set, the buildpack will use this value as the root URL for downloading Maven distributions.
+The default is `https://repo.maven.apache.org/maven2/`.
+Has no effect when Maven Wrapper is used.

 ## License
 See [LICENSE](../../LICENSE) file.